PokemonTCG/aviator-jekyll-template/_api_v1/cards_list.md

 abilityType
 : The type of the ability (such as Poké-Power, Poké-Body, Pokémon Power or Ability)

+evolvesFrom
+: The evolution of a card (what Pokémon it evolves from)

 contains
 : Filter on cards that contain a specific field in the JSON response (ex. ?contains=ancientTrait)